If you are experiencing a life-threatening emergency, dial 911.

 All records must be written in English.
 If you are missing any of the above vaccines, please plan to obtain the vaccines from your private health care providers’ office or neighborhood health clinic.
 You may also visit University Health Services at the Van Ness Main campus to obtain vaccinations for a fee considerably less than other clinics and health retailers.
 Students covered by the student health insurance plan are eligible for all vaccines at no cost.

-Students in the healthcare professions and athletics programs are required to submit proof of a recent physical examination and documentation of required laboratory testing per program’s specific requirements.
+Students in the healthcare professions and athletics programs are required to submit proof of a recent physical examination and documentation of required laboratory testing per the program’s specific requirements.
 Please check with the program directly to learn the requirements.

 For more details on immunization requirements click here.
 Medical history and examination forms with the relevant details are available at UHS.